Dane-Elec

 Dane-Elec Memory was a European maker and distributor of computer memory chips and storage products.
 The company was founded by David Haccoun and Nessim Bodokh in 1985.

-Activities also included the distribution of modems, computers, printers and work-stations.
+Activities also included the distribution of modems, computers, printers and workstations.
 The company had activities in UK, Belgium, Germany, the Netherlands, Denmark, Ireland, Italy, Spain, USA and Israel.

 In 2010, the company was acquired (majority stake) by Gigastone Corporation, a Taiwanese manufacturer of flash memory products.
-Dane-Elec USA still exists as a subsidiary of Gigastone; however the Dane-Elec brand has been replaced with the Dane brand.
+Dane-Elec USA still exists as a subsidiary of Gigastone; however, the Dane-Elec brand has been replaced with the Dane brand.

 Dane-Elec was quoted on the European stock exchange Euronext from 1999 to 2017.